18 Things I’m Thankful For in 2018

 Let’s not pretend as if coffee is not the official sponsor of 2018 (and every other year I’ve been alive since high school).
 I am grateful for coffee, in all its many forms, because it gets me through the day, every day.
 This year, I learned about Folly Coffee—a local-to-Minnesota coffee company that brews four different roasts in Silver Lake, Minnesota.
 Their coffee is seriously delicious.
 Find out for yourself.

 15. Om Brewers

 I have Om Brewers to thank for reigniting my passion for yoga.
-Back in February, I attended a class at Lyn-Lake Brewery and had the time of my life.
-I began going pretty regularly, and quickly became friends with the business owner, Melissa.
+Back in February, I attended a class at Lyn-Lake Brewery and had so much fun.
+I began going pretty regularly and quickly became friends with the company’s founder, Melissa.
 (She happens to be one of my roommates now.
 See #6.)
-In less than a month, I’ll become a 200-Hour Registered Yoga Teacher and my first official class will be an Om Brewers class.
+Next month, I’ll be a 200-Hr Registered Yoga Teacher.
+My first official class will be an Om Brewers class.
 Talk about full circle.